juniors90/Reps/README.md

 ##   Author and Contributors

-- Copyright (C) 2008 Peter Webb
+- Copyright (C) 2005 Peter Webb
+- Copyright (C) 2006 Peter Webb, Robert Hank, Bryan Simpkins
-- Copyright (C) 2011 Peter Webb, Fan Zhang
+- Copyright (C) 2007 Peter Webb, Dan Christensen, Brad Froehle
-- Copyright (C) 2020 Moriah Elkin
+- Copyright (C) 2020 Peter Webb, Moriah Elkin
-- Copyright (C) 2022 Ferreira Juan David
+- Copyright (C) 2022 Juan David Ferreira

-The overall structure of the Catreps package was designed and most if it written by Peter Webb <webb@math.umn.edu>, who is also the maintainer.
+The overall structure of the Reps package was designed and most if it written by Peter Webb <webb@math.umn.edu>, who is also the maintainer.
 Contributions were made by Dan Christensen, Fan Zhang, Moriah Elkin and Ferreira Juan David.

 ## Contact